TeamFightingICE/FightingICE/DareFightingICE/Sound/README.md

 <br>
 These three special sounds are in place to help visually impaired players be aware of their and their opponent’s health and energy status.
 Also, it will help make them aware of their surroundings.

+An example code for how to implement the adaptive background music is given [here](./AdaptiveBGM/BGMUtil.java).

+### Sample Generative Sound Design:
+---
+Details regarding how sample generative sound design and how to create your own will be provided here soon.

 ### Rules
 ---